zubxxr/distributed-multi-autonomous-vehicle-architecture/Detailed_README.md

   ```
 **2. Launch AWSIM**

 After launching UnityHub, open the project named `AWSIM-Labs-Zenoh` and click play to run the scene.
 This simulates both ego vehicles, which will run their own Autoware clients.
+The YOLO server from Step 1 will also automatically connect, and start displaying the list of empty parking spots.

 ![image](https://github.com/user-attachments/assets/19b96e0d-1337-4224-81e8-99eabad8666d)